keesiemeijer/related-posts-by-taxonomy/readme.txt

 For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.6.0 =
+= 2.6.1 =
-This upgrade introduces new meta query arguments (and filter).
-Other features: Faster query and lazy loading.
-See the change log.
+This upgrade adds a new format for related galleries similar to the Gutenberg gallery block.